programmingprincess/programmingprincess.github.io/projects.md

 ![user-avatar]({{ site.owner.avatar }})

 {{site.about}} -->
-My research projects span bioinformatics, data mining, and machine learning, and use mostly python, bash, and sometimes R. My web projects are mostly full-stack, built with JavaScript and occasionally Flask.
+My research projects span bioinformatics, data mining, and machine learning, and use mostly python, bash, and sometimes R. My web projects are mostly full-stack, built with Node or Flask.

 Below are some of my current and past projects, arranged from most to least recent.
 Open source projects are linked to GitHub.